-Objective.
-To compare 7 weeks of supervised physical rehabilitation with or without progressive strength training (PST) commenced early after fast-track total knee arthroplasty (TKA) on functional performance.
-Methods.
-Eighty-two patients with a unilateral primary TKA were randomized to 2 different interventions: 7 weeks of supervised physical rehabilitation with (PST-group) and without (CON-group) PST commenced early after fast-track TKA.
+OBJECTIVE: To compare 7 weeks of supervised physical rehabilitation with or without progressive strength training (PST) commenced early after fast-track total knee arthroplasty (TKA) on functional performance.
+METHODS: In total, 82 patients with a unilateral primary TKA were randomized to 2 different interventions: 7 weeks of supervised physical rehabilitation with PST (PST group) and without PST (CON group) commenced early after fast-track TKA.
 The primary outcome was the maximal distance walked in 6 minutes (6-minute walk test).
-Secondary outcomes were lower limb strength and power, knee joint effusion and range of motion, knee pain and self-reported disability and quality of life.
-All outcome measures were assessed before (baseline) and 4, 8 and 26 weeks after TKA.
-Results.
-There was no statistically significant difference between the PST- and CON-group in the change score from baseline to the 8-week postoperative assessment (primary endpoint) for the 6-minute walk test with unadjusted baseline scores (mean difference between groups: -11.3 meters, 95% confidence interval -45.4 to 22.7 meters; analysis of variance (ANOVA), p= 0.51).
+Secondary outcomes were lower extremity strength and power, knee joint effusion and range of motion, knee pain, and self-reported disability and quality of life.
+All outcome measures were assessed before TKA (baseline) and 4, 8, and 26 weeks after TKA.
+RESULTS: There was no statistically significant difference between the PST and CON groups in the change score from baseline to the 8-week postoperative assessment (primary end point) for the 6-minute walk test with unadjusted baseline scores (mean difference between groups: -11.3 meters [95% confidence interval -45.4, 22.7]; analysis of variance P = 0.51).
 There were no statistically significant or clinically meaningful differences between groups in change scores from baseline to any other time point for all secondary outcomes.
-The secondary outcome, knee-extension strength did not reach the level recorded before surgery in both groups.
-Conclusions.
-Seven weeks of supervised physical rehabilitation with PST was not superior to 7 weeks of supervised physical rehabilitation without PST in improving functional performance, measured as the maximal walking distance in 6 minutes, at the primary endpoint 8 weeks after fast-track TKA.
+The secondary outcome knee extension strength did not reach the level recorded before surgery in both groups.
+CONCLUSION: Seven weeks of supervised physical rehabilitation with PST was not superior to 7 weeks of supervised physical rehabilitation without PST in improving functional performance, measured as the maximal walking distance in 6 minutes, at the primary end point 8 weeks after fast-track TKA.

 Arthritis Care and Research, 2014, Vol 66, Issue 12, p.
 1856-1866